 Road salt and ice melting chemicals can soak your dog’s feet in slushy weather or collect on his pads and fur.
 This can cause painful irritation and make your Fido sick when he licks his paws.
 There are pet-friendly ice melts that you can use instead, of course.

 However, you still need to make cleaning your puppy’s paws and stomach with a wet wash cloth after a walk an all-year-round habit.
-You may also want to consider purchasing a set of dog boots for him as well that will provide extra protection for his paws.
+You may also want to consider purchasing a set of dog shoes for him as well that will provide extra protection for his paws.

 14. Water safety for your pet